ge75her/Interpretability-of-self-attention-maps-in-self-supervised-representation-learning/README.md

-# Interpretable-representation-learning-with-self-supervised-learning
-This repository is utilized to identify the factors that influent the attention map with self-supervised learning.
+# Interpretability of self-attention maps in self-supervised representation learning
+Using self-supervised learning methods on binary iamges, this repository is used to determine the variables that influence the self-attention map and to try to determine what are the important components to obtaining a high resolution and high quality self-attention maps.
+To learn more, please read the essay.
 ## Create Dataset
+We will training on cluttered MNIST dataset.
+You can setup the dataset by following steps:
 - download `./data/mnist.pkl.gz` dataset.
 This is the original MNIST dataset.
 It contains 50,000 train images, 10,000 test images and 10,000 validation images <br>
 - run `dataset.ipynb` file to get the cluttered_mnist dataset.
 To make the result more intuitive, convert .npz dataset to .JPG format <br>
 ## Pretrained models on PyTorch Hub